marcduiker/azure-functions-university/lessons/typescript/queue/README.md

    > 📝 **Tip** - We make use of path expressions for the output path to specify the file name store in the Blob storage

-4. Open the `index.ts` file of the queue triggered Function and remove th body of the Function:
+4. Open the `index.ts` file of the queue triggered Function and remove the body of the Function:

    ```typescript
    import { AzureFunction, Context } from '@azure/functions'